ayalaluquez/nperrin/data/basic-rules.md

 # Normans basic rules
 This section is not meant to stay fixed.
 I'll try and change some things.

+Also some exceptions will be made for extraordinary events.

 Am I following this rules now?
-Nope, but want to start religiously on June.
+Nope, but want to start on June.
 Will track my habits [here](/habits).

 ## Index
 * [Habits](#habits)